Graduate Policies and Procedures

 - A previous graduate taking undergraduate courses (GRU), coming back as graduate taking undergraduate courses (GRU) who was in good academic standing.

-- In all situations, a student must be returning within six years of the initial admission term.
-For example, a student admitted in fall 2017 must return prior to 2023.
+- A masters student must be returning within six years of the initial admission term.
+For example, a student admitted in fall 2017 must return and complete their degree prior to 2023.
 Within the six- year period, the student may reenter under the original catalog.

-Re-entry requires the approval of the degree plan advisor in their school before submitting the form to the Office of the Registrar.
+Re-entry is not guaranteed and requires the approval of the department/program in their school before submitting the form to the Office of the Registrar.

 Returning students who are not eligible to complete a re-entry form will be required to re-apply to the program of their intended degree.
 The returning student's new application will be reviewed according to current admissions standards.
 If accepted, the readmitted student will be bound by all conditions of the catalog in force at the time of readmission.